 Tenerife Travel Restrictions

-When returning to the UK from the Canary Islands after 4 am on 12th December, you must self-isolate on your return unless you have had two COVID jabs.
+When returning to the UK from the Canary Islands you must self-isolate on your return unless you have had two COVID jabs.

 Based on current COVID-19 risks, The Foreign, Commonwealth & Development Office (FCDO) advises against all but essential travel to Spain but excluding the Canary Islands.

 ************ Historic Covid updates below ***************

 Covid Test To Enter Tenerife

 New specific measures on the island of Tenerife will come into effect from midnight on Friday, December 18, and will last for 14 days.
 Limited entry and exit from the island of Tenerife is now in force.

 Entering and leaving Tenerife is restricted starting from midnight on December 18 (Friday) to January 1, 2021.
 The restriction applies to everyone except for those can justify trips stated in article 6 of Royal Decree-Law 926/2020, of October 25 displayed below.

 Foreign tourists coming to Tenerife are also exempt from the restriction of entry only if they are staying at registered tourist accommodation.
 On arrival, a negative covid test must be presented.
 It is implied that foreign tourists using private accommodation or their own properties are not permitted to enter Tenerife.

 - Assistance to health centres, services and establishments.